Welcome to Andrew Briddon Locos

 The chosen loco was owned by Ford but they refused to sell just one loco – there were two to go and Ford would not split them and so the two had to be purchased for me.

-My collection was started and eventually reached 19 locos and a few other interesting railway bits.
-During 2009 I finished my university degree (earning myself a BEng) and am now a Fleet Engineer with a train leasing company.
+My collection was started and eventually reached 15 locos and a few other interesting railway bits.
+During 2009 I finished my university degree (earning myself a BEng) and after six years with Porterbrook Leasing and then a spell as Fleet Engineer with Colas Railfreight, I am currently working for a train operating company.
 In December 2012 I earned my Incorporated Engineer (IEng) status, on the path to becoming a Chartered Engineer.

 I hope you enjoy reading about my locomotives and the work done on them.